 This is another budget-friendly option is another dorm style/hostel accommodation in General Luna.
 For only 500 PHP a night, you can comfortably sleep in a dorm bed.
 The White House is known for its cleanliness and housekeeping – and there’s a huge chill out area with hammocks and bean bags if you want to hang out with your friends, grab a guitar and have a singing session of Filipino OPM songs.

 Nay Palad Hideaway is a high end villa that is surrounded by palm trees and offers a huge swimming pool.
 It actually feels as if you are hidden somewhere in a paradise island, on your own private rest house with this one.

 Siargao, a small island located just some 800 kilometers south of Manila, is the island to be in!
 Covered with palm trees, boasting the best surfing waves in the Philippines and splattered with beautiful beaches – Siargao is the perfect place to relax, island-hop and fall in love.
 Make sure to visit this island before it creeps up everyone’s bucket list and the tourist crowds ruin it.

 Have you been to Siargao before?
 How did you find it?
 Let me know in the comments below!
 Siargao is one of my favourite islands in the Philippines, and the days I spent island hopping there between Daku Island, Naked Island and Guyam Island are amongst the best of my trip.
+We went island hopping also in Coron, and while Malcapuya Island is probably more beautiful from a natural point of view, island hopping in Siargao was more fun.
 I hope you find this Siargao island hopping guide useful in planning your own island hopping trip in Siargao.

 Enjoyed reading my guide to island hopping in Siargao?
 Pin it!